 The bill amends the Code of Alabama 1975 to enhance the authority of Class 2 municipalities regarding the management of properties with outstanding tax liens.
-It revises the definition of "municipal code liens" to clarify that these liens stem from non-payment of fines, penalties, or costs related to housing and building code enforcement.
-New provisions allow these municipalities to enter properties with tax lien certificates to perform necessary repairs, with the costs of such repairs excluded from the property's redemption price.
-Additionally, the bill introduces a process for the sale of unsold tax lien certificates, enabling municipalities to acquire them at the best price after a specified period, without needing to pay all due taxes, penalties, and interest before foreclosure.
+It revises the definition of "municipal code liens" to clarify that these liens arise from non-payment of fines, penalties, or costs related to housing and building code enforcement.
+New provisions allow Class 2 municipalities to enter properties with tax lien certificates to perform necessary repairs, with the costs of these repairs excluded from the property's redemption price.
+Additionally, the bill outlines a process for the sale of unsold tax lien certificates, enabling municipalities to acquire them at the best available price after a specified period.

 Statutes affected: Introduced: 11-40-62, 40-10-184, 40-10-198, 40-10-199